oh-my-fish/plugin-tab/README.md

 $ omf install tab
 ```

-If you use iTerm and your default session profile isn't "Default Session", override it in your omf `init.fish`:
+If you use iTerm and your default session profile isn't "Default Session" you can override it in your omf `init.fish`:

 ```fish
 set -g tab_iterm_profile "MyProfile"